Vintage Piper Cub J3 will soar from the ceiling of the new flight center

 The Ohio State University Airport is proud to announce that a vintage 1940 Piper J3 Cub will permanently be displayed in the lobby of the Austin E. Knowlton Executive Terminal and Aviation Learning Center, which is currently under construction and expected to open in January 2019.
 The Piper Cub has a long and storied history, having been based in the central Ohio area from its early days of service.

 The Cub’s donor, retired TWA pilot Donald Peters, stated, “I would like the community to remember the important role Columbus played in the history of aviation, and the connection between our city and early pioneers of aviation.”

-“We are thrilled to be able to display this aircraft in our new flight center as a symbol of both Ohio State’s rich history in aviation, and of the exciting role that Ohio State has in the future of aviation,” said Airport Director Doug Hammon.
+“We are thrilled to be able to display this aircraft in our new flight center as a symbol of both Ohio State’s rich history in aviation, and of the exciting role that Ohio State has in the future of aviation,” said Airport Director Doug Hammon in 2018.

-For more about the history of aviation at Ohio State, go to https://osuairport.org/about/history-ohio-state-airport.
+For more about the history of aviation at Ohio State, visit https://osuairport.org/about/history-ohio-state-airport.